mttcrn/CSE-notes/artificial-neural-networks-and-deep-learning.md

 <figure><img src="assets/sigmoid_tanh.png" alt=""><figcaption><p>The derivatives are bounded between [0, 1] causing vanishing gradient problem.</p></figcaption></figure>
 To overcome this problem we can use the Rectified Linear Unit (**ReLU**) activation function: $$g(a) = ReLu(a) = max(0,a)$$$$g'(a) = 1_{a >0}$$
 It has several advantages:
-* Faster SDG convergence (6x more than sigmoid/tanh).
+- Faster SDG convergence (6x more than sigmoid/tanh).
-* Sparse activation (only part of hidden units are activated),
+- Sparse activation (only part of hidden units are activated),
-* Efficient gradient propagation (no vanishing or exploding gradient problems) and efficient computation (just thresholding at zero).
+- Efficient gradient propagation (no vanishing or exploding gradient problems) and efficient computation (just thresholding at zero).
-* Scale invariant: $max(0, a) = a \ max(0,x)$.
+- Scale invariant: $max(0, a) = a \ max(0,x)$.

 It has potential disadvantages:
-* Non differentiable at zero: however it is differentiable everywhere else.
+- Non differentiable at zero: however it is differentiable everywhere else.
-* Non-zero centered output.
+- Non-zero centered output.
-* Unbounded: it could potentially blow up.
+- Unbounded: it could potentially blow up.
-* Dying neurons: ReLU neurons can sometimes be pushed into states in which they become inactive for essentially all inputs.
+- Dying neurons: ReLU neurons can sometimes be pushed into states in which they become inactive for essentially all inputs.
 No gradients flow backward trough the neuron, and so the neuron becomes stuck and dies.
 Decreased model capacity happens with high learning rates.

 Some variants of the ReLU are:
-* Leaky ReLU: fix for the "dying ReLU" problem by adding a steepness if $$x \le 0$$
+- Leaky ReLU: fix for the "dying ReLU" problem by adding a steepness if $x \le 0$:
 $$
-x \ \ \ \ if \ x\ge 0 \\ 0,01x \ \ \ otherwise
+x \ \ \ \ if \ x\ge 0
 $$
+$$
+\\ 0,01x \ \ \ otherwise
+$$
-* ELU: try to make the mean activation closed to zero which speeds up learning.
+- ELU: try to make the mean activation closed to zero which speeds up learning.
 Alpha is tuned by hand.
 $$
-x \ \ \ \ if \ x\ge 0 \\ \alpha (e^x -1) \ \ \ otherwise
+x \ \ \ \ if \ x\ge 0
 $$
+$$\alpha (e^x -1) \ \ \ otherwise$$
 ### Weights initialization
 The final result of the gradient descent is affected by weight initialization.
 We have to avoid zero (identical updated, all weights will learn in the same way, no learning will happen), or big numbers (if unlucky it might take very long to converge, may lead to overfitting or cause varnishing gradient).
 We can take $$w \sim N(0, \sigma^2 = 0,01)$$ that is good for small networks, but it might be a problem for deeper NN.